');

 About Portland, CT

-Portland is a small community in Connecticut with a population of 5,970 residents.
-The median household income is $91,522 per year, which is above the national average.
-The median age in Portland is 40.9 years.
+Portland is a small town located in Connecticut with a population of 5,970 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $91,522 per year, which is 22% above the national median of $75,149.
+The median age of 40.9 years is close to the US median age of 38.9 years.

 How Portland Ranks in Connecticut